unopim/unopim-docs/docs/0.1/plugins/add-side-menu.md

 ### 1. **Create the Configuration File**

-- Navigate to your plugin's source directory, typically located at `plugins/Webkul/Example/src`.
+- Navigate to your plugin's source directory, typically located at `packages/Webkul/Example/src`.

 - Create a new directory named `Config` if it doesn't already exist.

 - Inside the `Config` directory, create a file named `menu.php`.

 ```
-└── plugins
+└── packages
     └── Webkul
         └── Example
             └── src